JoshCodeAligator/Pensieve-PPO/README.md

 [4] Wu, Duo, et al. "Netllm: Adapting large language models for networking."
 Proceedings of the ACM SIGCOMM 2024 Conference.
 2024.

-* We use the following command to test the entire traces
+* We use the following command to test the *entire traces* in the dataset.

 ```
 python run_plm.py --test --plm-type llama --plm-size base --rank 128 --device cuda:0 --trace-num -1 --model-dir  data/ft_plms/try_llama2_7b